EnvisionIot/developer_bootcamp/5_Application_Development/DTV_tutorial/tutorial.md

    - For **Dimension**, add the **timeOfDay** data field.
 This is the horizontal axis of the chart.
    - For **Measurement**, add the **current** data field.
 This is the vertical axis of the chart.

 5. You can choose to style how your chart looks like in **Chart Style**.
-For information on styling options, you can go to the **Mix Chart** reference.
+For information on styling options, you can refer to the [Chart Reference Documentation](https://support.envisioniot.com/docs/dtv/en/latest/reference.html).

 6. After you have finished, click **Save**, which is located below the chart.